vlabella/GLE/README.md

 #### Finding Dependencies

-After installation run
+After installation run:

 	gle -finddeps

-To have GLE search for it dependency files such as GhostScript and LaTeX.
+to have GLE search for it dependency files such as GhostScript and LaTeX.

-To test the installation run.
+To test the installation run:

 	gle -info

-and output should look something like this on windows
+the output should look something like this on Windows:

 	GLE version:             4.3.9
 	Build date:              Nov 5 2025 14:44:22